agoravoting/election-orchestra-puppet/README.md

 After that, what you will have to do is to create a backup (as explained previously), copy your backup somewhere safe, and then create a fresh election-orchestra-puppet installation and then restore there your backup.

-## Reset a tally

-Sometimes there's some kind of problem with a tally, and you need to launch it again.
-In that case, you need to reset it frist.
-You can either list the tallied election starting with the last one:

-* sudo reset-tally

-And reset a tally of an election by election-id:

-* sudo reset-tally <election-id>

 ## Automatic/manual modes

 There are two mode for working in election-orchestra: automatic and manual.
 This has to do with the election-orchestra requests from other peers, which are of two types: either create election public keys, or perform a tally.